shreyash00007/UX/README.md

 28. Error Prevention Principle: Design should minimize the occurrence and impact of user errors.
 29. Golden Ratio: A mathematical ratio that is visually pleasing and often used in design compositions.
 30. Zeigarnik Effect: People remember incomplete tasks better than completed ones.
+31. Cognitive Load Principle: Reduce mental effort and cognitive load by simplifying tasks and information presentation.